-Risks Relating Our Financial Position
+Risks Relating to Our Financial Position

-We are a preclinical stage biopharmaceutical company with a limited operating history, which may make it difficult to evaluate the prospects for our future viability.
+We are a clinical stage biotechnology company and have a limited history operating a newly acquired business, which may make it difficult to evaluate the prospects for our future viability.

 From our inception, we have been focused on novel therapeutic approaches to improve the lives of patients diagnosed with Alzheimer's and other degenerative diseases.
 After the Novosteo Acquisition in 2022, we shifted our operational focus on the development of our bone-targeting drug platform and lead compound NOV004 for development for rare skeletal diseases, bone fractures, and injury.
-In January 2023, we made a strategic decision to out-license our bone-targeting drug platform and prioritize capital resources toward the expansion of our development pipeline through opportunistic inlicensing and acquisition of other clinical-stage assets targeting debilitating and rare diseases.
-We have a limited operating history, which may make it difficult to evaluate the success of our business to date and assess our future viability.
+In January 2023, we made a strategic decision to outlicense our bone-targeting drug platform and prioritize capital resources toward the expansion of our development pipeline through the completion the acquisition of EryDel in October 2023.
+We have a limited history operating our newly acquired business, which may make it difficult to evaluate the success of our business to date and assess our future viability.
 Drug development is a highly uncertain undertaking and involves a substantial degree of risk.
-To date, we have only initiated one late stage clinical trial, and have not obtained marketing approval for any drug candidate, manufactured a commercial scale drug candidate, arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful drug candidate commercialization.
+To date, we have only initiated two late-stage clinical trials, one of which was initiated by EryDel, and we have not obtained marketing approval for any drug candidate, manufactured a commercial scale drug candidate, arranged for a third party to do so on our behalf, or conducted sales and marketing activities necessary for successful drug candidate commercialization.
 Our short operating history as a company makes any assessment of our future success and viability subject to significant uncertainty.
-We will encounter risks and difficulties frequently experienced by early-stage biopharmaceutical companies in rapidly evolving fields, and we have not yet demonstrated an ability to overcome such risks and difficulties successfully.
+We will encounter risks and difficulties frequently experienced by clinical stage biotechnology companies in rapidly evolving fields, and we have not yet demonstrated an ability to overcome such risks and difficulties successfully.
 If we do not address these risks and difficulties successfully, our business will suffer.